asifrepo/SpecflowFrameworkNunitBase/README.md

 Configuration
 -------------
 Settings/Settings.csx file is used to manage *Baseurl*, current *Browser* and *Capabilities* for remote browser and *GridUrl*.Even though  remote driver is implmeneted but for clarity of this solution based on chrome browser in local machine.
-Screen record option is turned off because it requires Microsoft Expression Encoder 4 (requires window media player installtion) apart from Add("ScreenRecord","off") which can be commneted please keep the other settings as it is
+Screen record option is turned off because it requires Microsoft Expression Encoder 4 (requires window media player installtion in machine) apart from Add("ScreenRecord","off") which can be commented out please keep the other settings as it is

 ```
 #r "CompareTheMarket.dll"